Cilantro Lime Rice (Chipotle Copycat)

 -

-Rinse the rice in a fine mesh strainer under cold water until the water runs mostly clear to wash off excess starch for fluffier grains.
+Rinse the rice in a fine-mesh strainer under cold water until the water runs mostly clear.

 -

-Add the rinsed rice and stir for 1 to 2 minutes until it looks glossy and smells nutty, which helps keep the grains separate.
+Add the rinsed rice and cook, stirring often, for 1 to 2 minutes to lightly toast the grains.

 -